shenlian8/appium-live-inspector/README.md

 ### Preparation
 It is recommended to set the capability `newCommandTimeout` to a high value, e.g. 3600.
 So you have enough time to inspect the app.

-You can set breakpoint in your test case project and start debugging.
-When the breakpoint is reached and the test case stops, you can inspect the app now.
+You can set the breakpoints in your test case project and start debugging.
+When the breakpoint is reached and the test case stays, you can inspect the app now.
 ### Start
 ![Search bar](./public/searchbar.png)
 1. Input the URL of the Appium server.